hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/chat_gpt/__init__.md

 * **Variables:**
-    * `MODE = 'dev'`: This variable likely determines the execution mode (e.g., development, production).
+    * ``: This variable likely determines the execution mode (e.g., development, production).
 Its value is currently set to 'dev'.
 This variable is defined at the module level; it's accessible throughout the `chat_gpt` module's code.

 * **Classes (Implicit):**
     * `GptGs`: This class is imported from `gsheet.py`.
 Further information is required about this class to explain its function completely.
 This class likely provides methods for interacting with a Google Sheet or other similar external data source.